 World Day for Safety and Health at Work was created as an awareness-raising campaign intended to promote the prevention of occupational accidents and injuries globally.
 Designed to advocate for the importance of occupational safety, the global campaign is dedicated to promoting safe and healthy workplaces for all employees, regardless of their industry or occupation.

-Prioritising Occupational Safety – World Day for Safety and Health at Work 2023
+Prioritizing Occupational Safety – World Day for Safety and Health at Work 2023

-In its tenth year, World Day for Safety and Health at Work has been observed by the International Labour Organization (ILO) since 2003.
+In its tenth year, World Day for Safety and Health at Work has been observed by the International Labor Organization (ILO) since 2003.
 Each year the campaign focuses on a different topic, with the 2023 World Day for Safety and Health at Work focusing on the fundamental right to a safe and healthy working environment.

 The Right to a Safe and Healthy Work Environment

 Workers spend significant time at work, and their well-being directly affects their productivity, job satisfaction, and overall quality of life.

 Unsafe working conditions can lead to accidents, injuries, and fatalities, which can be devastating for workers and their families.

 The focus of World Day for Safety and Health at Work on workers’ rights to a safe and healthy working environment amplifies the need for businesses to prioritize workplace safety and health culture and ergonomics.